Civil Rights Act of 1875

 The Civil Rights Act of 1875, sometimes called the Enforcement Act (Note: Not to be confused with the Enforcement Acts.) or the Force Act, was a United States federal law enacted during the Reconstruction era in response to civil rights violations against African Americans.
 The bill was passed by the 43rd United States Congress and signed into law by President Ulysses S. Grant on March 1, 1875.
 The act was designed to "protect all citizens in their civil and legal rights", providing for equal treatment in public accommodations and public transportation and prohibiting exclusion from jury service.
-It was originally drafted by Senator Charles Sumner in 1870, but was not passed until shortly after Sumner's death in 1875.
+It was originally drafted by Senator Charles Sumner in 1870, but was not passed until almost a year after Sumner's 1874 death.
 The law was not effectively enforced, partly because President Grant had favored different measures to help him suppress election-related violence against blacks and Republicans in the Southern United States.

 The Reconstruction era ended with the resolution of the 1876 presidential election, and the Civil Rights Act of 1875 was the last federal civil rights law enacted until the passage of the Civil Rights Act of 1957.
 In 1883, the Supreme Court ruled in the Civil Rights Cases that the public accommodation sections of the act were unconstitutional, saying Congress was not afforded control over private persons or corporations under the Equal Protection Clause.
 Parts of the Civil Rights Act of 1875 were later re-adopted in the Civil Rights Act of 1964 and the Civil Rights Act of 1968, both of which cited the Commerce Clause as the source of Congress's power to regulate private actors.

 Legislative history

 The drafting of the bill was performed early in 1870 by United States Senator Charles Sumner, a dominant Radical Republican in the Senate, with the assistance of John Mercer Langston, a prominent African American who established the law department at Howard University.
 The bill was proposed by Senator Sumner and co-sponsored by Representative Benjamin F. Butler, both Republicans from Massachusetts, in the 41st Congress of the United States in 1870.
 Congress removed the coverage of public schools that Sumner had included.
-The act was passed by the 43rd Congress in February 1875 as a memorial to honor Sumner, who had just died.
+The act was passed by the 43rd Congress in February 1875 as a memorial to honor Sumner, who had died almost a year earlier.
 It was signed into law by United States President Ulysses S. Grant on March 1, 1875.

 The Massachusetts Republican Party modeled the bill on their state's 1865 public accommodations act, the first such law in the nation.
 Since southern businesses often claimed an inability to serve African American customers because of the damage to their relations with companies in other states, Republicans argued that a national response was needed.